A Power Method for Computing Singular Value Decomposition: Experimental results

-To illustrate the choice of the settings, three academic example matrices, relation (\ref{eq-examples}), and the Fisher's iris data, \cite{Fisher-1936}, were used.
+Three academic matrix examples, relations (\ref{eq-example-ab})-(\ref{eq-example-c}), and the Fisher's iris data, \cite{Fisher-1936}, were used.
 The iris dataset corresponds to the length and the width measurements of the sepal and the petal for $3$ iris species: setosa, versicolor and virginica. $50$ measurements were observed for each species leading to $m=150$ and $n=4$.

-The singular values associates with these examples are shown in Table \ref{tab-svd-d}.
-The second and the third eigenvalues for the matrix $\mathbf{X}_c$ are very close and the last two eigenvalues are zero. \begin{small}
+The singular values associates with these four examples are shown in Table \ref{tab-svd-d}.
+The second and the third eigenvalues for the matrix $\mathbf{X}_c$ are very close and the last two eigenvalues are zero.
+The matrix $\mathbf{X}_c$ is a challenging example for many SVD computation algorithms.